redwoodjs/redwood/docs/docs/graphql.md

 > The fully-featured GraphQL Server with focus on easy setup, performance and great developer experience.

 RedwoodJS leverages Yoga's Envelop plugins to implement custom internal plugins to help with [authentication](#authentication), [logging](#logging), [directive handling](#directives), and more.

 ### Security Best Practices

 RedwoodJS implements GraphQL Armor from [Escape Technologies](https://escape.tech) to make your endpoint more secure by default by implementing common GraphQL [security best practices](#security).

 GraphQL Armor, developed by Escape in partnership with The Guild, is a middleware for JS servers that adds a security layer to the RedwoodJS GraphQL endpoint.

+#### Trusted Documents

+In addition, RedwoodJS can be setup to enforce [persisted operations](https://the-guild.dev/graphql/yoga-server/docs/features/persisted-operations) -- alternatively called [Trusted Documents](https://benjie.dev/graphql/trusted-documents).

+Use trusted documents if your GraphQL API is only for your own apps (which is the case for most GraphQL APIs) for a massively decreased attack-surface, increased performance, and decreased bandwidth usage.

+At app build time, Redwood will extract the GraphQL documents (queries, etc) and make them available to the server.
+At run time, you can then send documentId or "hash" instead of the whole document; only accept requests with a documentId and one that it knows about.

+This prevents malicious attackers from executing arbitrary GraphQL thus helping with unwanted resolver traversal of information leaking.

+See [Setup Trusted Documents](#setup-trusted-documents) for more information and usage instructions.

 ### Conclusion